Public space, active design, and transportation

 New York City’s public transit system has gotten New Yorkers where they need to go and home again for over a century.
 For our public transit system to continue to move millions of people and to keep us healthy, it’s important …

-New York City’s modern history of public health starts in the 1600s with the Bureau of Sanitary Inspections, and ever since, sanitation has been an essential part of public health — fighting disease by keeping our city clean. …
+Since we published this data story, some data in it have been updated.
+Get updated data on: Rat inspections New York City’s modern history of public health starts in the 1600s with the Bureau of Sanitary Inspections, and …

 A neighborhood is not only shaped by its residents, but also by governmental practices and policies.
 Some of these have discriminated against residents because of the color of their skin and have segregated neighborhoods …